Request a Consultation

 Breanne K. Flusche, APRN, CNP, CCD

-Breanne Flusche, APRN, CNP, CCD directs the Bone Health Department at Spine Surgery Associates and specializes in bone health and spinal disorders.
+Breanne Flusche, APRN, CNP, CCD directs the Bone Health Department at Oklahoma Spine Hospital and specializes in bone health and spinal disorders.
 Breanne’s philosophy in bone health management incorporates an individualized patient approach based on a lifestyle evaluation, thorough clinical assessment, personalized treatment options, and patient collaboration.
-Guided by the overseeing physician, Dr. James Odor, MD, Breanne believes in coordinating with different medical specialties to promote improved bone health and quality of life.

 Contact Oklahoma Bone Health